-Grade 11-/12 .5 CREDIT
+Grade 11-/12 1 CREDIT

 Finance & Investing introduces students to the roles that finance, savings, credit, and investments play on business decision making.
 Students will apply mathematical concepts to analyze, calculate, and evaluate practical business applications in relationship to financial markets and business institutions.
 Students will expand their knowledge of business finance while developing practical mathematical skills used for business practices.
 This course is for any student interested in learning about the finance behind business, and follows the standards outlined by the State of Michigan's Career and Technical Education program for finance.
+This course will fulfill the state required Personal Finance requirement that begins with the Class of 2028.